 Senso-ji temple is a substantial complex.
 It dates back to 645 making it Tokyo’s oldest temple.
 It’s also very beautiful.
-All of which makes it extremely popular and in a city the size of Tokyo it becomes very crowded at times.
+All of this makes it extremely popular and in a city the size of Tokyo it becomes very crowded at times.
 Most of this crowd is concentrated around the gate and in the courtyard at the front, inside the temple buildings and throughout the rest of the temple grounds, it’s not so busy.

 We highly recommend having a full look around inside, while many of the structures have been rebuilt in the post-war era there are many statues and structures to see, a koi pond beneath the concrete bridge, a dramatic pagoda and a ‘secret garden’ tucked away behind it that’s a must-see if you visit between March and early May when it’s open to the public.